jneurock/viking-base/README.md

 `gulp prod`

 **update**
 The `update` target is special in that it is intended to be used in front of other builds.
 For example: `gulp update dev`.
-This tells Viking Base that it should prune and install/update node.js and Bower packages.
+This tells Viking Base that it should prune and install/update Node.js and Bower packages.
 This shouldn't be necessary as part of a developer's everyday workflow unless dependency updates are expected frequently.
 This is a great addition, however, for a CI system.
 `gulp update dev`
 `gulp update prod`

 ## Extending Viking Base
 The method for extending Viking Base has changed slightly from version 3 to 4.
 In version 3, extending Viking Base meant updating `gulpfile.js` in your project root.
 This worked just fine; however, running the install script again would override your gulpfile and wipeout your customizations.
 In version 4, the gulpfile that ships with Viking Base now looks for a file called `viking-base.js` in your project root.
 The gulpfile expects `viking-base.js` to export a function that accepts 4 arguments.
 The 4th argument is a callback and must be called by your function.
 See below for a full example.

-The Viking Base node module provides a simple API for adding, removing or modifying gulp tasks.
+The Viking Base Node module provides a simple API for adding, removing or modifying gulp tasks.
 Every part of the gulp build is configurable.
 Here are the main configurable aspects of the build:

 * gulp tasks
 * Input sources